3.8 Development of entrepreneurship competence

-Croatia currently has no active learning strategy for entrepreneurship, but only the Strategy for Entrepreneurial Learning 2010-2014, which parts are still being applied according to information from the Ministry of Education and Science.
-At the time of writing this report, there was no plan to work on the new strategy.
+As of now, Croatia does not have an active learning strategy specifically for entrepreneurship.
+However, certain components of the Strategy for Entrepreneurial Learning 2010-2014 are still being implemented, according to the information from the Ministry of Education and Science.
+At the time of writing this report, there was no plan to develop a new strategy.

 The Action Plan for the period 2010-2014 contained 10 measures:

-- develop a positive attitude and sensitize the public about entrepreneurship;
+- foster a positive attitude and raise public awareness about entrepreneurship

 - heighten interest in entrepreneurship training

-- introduce entrepreneurial learning and training in all development policies and programmes;
+- incorporate entrepreneurial learning and training into all development policies and programmes

-- introduce entrepreneurship as one of the key competences in all educational curricula;
+- include entrepreneurship as one of the key competences in all educational curricula

-- increase the capacity of educational institutions for the introduction of education for entrepreneurship;
+- enhance the capacity of educational institutions to implement entrepreneurship education

-- increase the competences of educators, teachers and trainers for entrepreneurship education;
+- enhance the competences of educators, teachers, and trainers for entrepreneurship education

-- strengthen cooperation and networking of educational institutions, scientific-research and business entities on programmes;
+- strengthen the cooperation and networking of educational institutions, scientific-research, and business entities on programmes

 - develop additional entrepreneurship programmes and enhance the content of professional entrepreneurial competencies in both formal and non-formal education and teaching

 - enhance the entrepreneurial competence of all employees

 - increase the number of successful small businesses

 Education for entrepreneurship is addressed in the National Framework Curriculum adopted in 2010.
-The National Framework Curriculum determines entrepreneurial learning as a cross-curricular theme in primary and secondary education but there is still no curriculum developed to implement this component.
-Several schools have recognized the need to develop entrepreneurial attitudes of students and independently developed learning for entrepreneurship through faculty teaching.
+The National Framework Curriculum designates entrepreneurial learning as a cross-curricular theme in both primary and secondary education.
+However, there is currently no developed curriculum to implement this component.
+Several schools have recognised the need to foster entrepreneurial attitudes in students and have independently developed entrepreneurship-focused learning through extracurricular programmes.

-Learning for entrepreneurship was supported by the South East European Centre for Entrepreneurial Learning (SEECEL), whose main goal was to establish strategic cooperation between the seven Western Balkan countries and Turkey, and which headquarter is in Zagreb.
+Entrepreneurship education was promoted by the South East European Centre for Entrepreneurial Learning (SEECEL).
+Based in Zagreb, its primary goal was to establish strategic cooperation among the seven Western Balkan countries and Turkey.

-There is no current entrepreneurial learning strategy or curriculum that would support the introduction of entrepreneurial learning in the education system, and there is no support system for teachers in engaged in entrepreneurship teaching in Croatia.
+Croatia presently lacks an entrepreneurial learning strategy or curriculum to facilitate the integration of entrepreneurial education into the education system.
+Moreover, there is no support system for teachers involved in entrepreneurship education.